decred/dcrdata/README.md

 ## Docker Support

-The inclusion of a dockerfile in this repository means you can use Docker for either development or production usage.
-Although at this time, official images are not published to docker hub.
+The inclusion of a Dockerfile in this repository means you can use Docker for dcrdata development or in production.
+However, official images are not presently published to docker hub.

 When developing you can utilize containers for easily swapping out Go versions and overall project setup.
 You don't even need go installed on your system if